modmore/Gitify/README.md

 Commands:
     init            starts a new Gitify project, creating a `.gitify` configuration file and optionally installing MODX
-    load            loads the MODX site into the repository per the `.gitify` configuration file build           builds the site from the repository into MODX install-modx    installs the latest MODX version into the current directory
+    extract         extracts the MODX site into the repository per the `.gitify` configuration file build           builds the site from the repository into MODX install-modx    installs the latest MODX version into the current directory
 ````